randsleadershipslack/documents-and-resources/incident-process.md

 # FAQ:

 - “Is situation XYZ an incident?”
 Unsure if there’s a CoC violation?
 Ask in #rands-slack-rules and/or DM the administrator.
 We'll help.
+- "I believe a CoC violation occured in a private channel/conversations, what do I do?"
+The CoC applies to this entire Slack.
+If you believe the CoC has been violated in a non-public space, you may be asked to provide content from that channel to explain and define the incident.
+Administrators will strive to respect the privacy of a channel and to request a minimum amount of content.
+As incidents are confidential, this content will not be shared outside of the administrators.
 - “How many incidents have you handled since this place started?”
-Eighteen as of September 2019.
+Twenty as of November 2019.

 ## Administrators

-The administrator(s) of Rands Leadership as of September 13th, 2019:
+The administrator(s) of Rands Leadership as of November 7th, 2019:

 @rands ([Michael Lopp](mailto:feedback@randsinrepose.com))

 ## Version and Copyright

-V1.5 of this Code of Conduct was published on March 19th, 2019.
+V1.51 of this Code of Conduct was published on November 7th, 2019.

 This Code of Conduct is released under the [CC0 public domain license](https://creativecommons.org/publicdomain/zero/1.0/).